mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 ### VPG & CGW

-A VPG is the VPN concentrator on the AWS side of the VPN connection between the two networks.
-A CGW represents a physical device or a software application on the customer’s side of the VPN connection.
-The VPN connection must be initiated from the CGW side, and the connection consists of two IPSec tunnels.
+- A VPG is the Amazon side of a VPN connection.
+- A CGW is the customer side of a VPN connection
+- The VPN connection must be initiated from the CGW side, and the connection consists of two IPSec tunnels.
+- IPsec is the security protocol supported by Amazon VPC.

+### ENI, Elastic Network Interface

+Attaching an ENI associated with a different subnet to an instance can make the instance dual-homed.

 ## ELB, Amazon CloudWatch, Auto Scaling